805-965-0581 x4723, (firstname.lastname@example.org)

 Harvey Mudd College, Claremont, CA. B.S. in Physics, May 1988.
 Subjects of study: classical, statistical, astronomical, relativistic, and quantum physics (with labs), as well as electromagnetism, optics, thermodynamics, and aerodynamics.
 Engineering courses in electronics, general systems analysis, computer science, and chemistry.
 The technical curriculum was balanced with 15 courses in humanities.

-Sorbonne, University of Paris, Paris, France.
+Sorbonne, University of Paris, Paris, France, May 1985.
 European Studies Abroad Program.
 Subjects of study: French language, culture, and history; supplemented with technical courses at Ecole Superieure díIngenieurs en Electrotechnique et Electronique.

 Employment in Education:

-2005-Present:Santa Barbara City College, Santa Barbara, CA. Full-time tenure track Assistant Professor in the Department of Earth & Planetary Sciences teaching Astronomy Lectures, Astronomy Labs (planetarium & observatory), and Geology Field Courses (Sierra Nevada and Death Valley.
+2005-Present:Santa Barbara City College, Santa Barbara, CA. Full-time tenured Associate Professor in the Department of Earth & Planetary Sciences teaching Astronomy Lectures, Astronomy Labs (planetarium & observatory), and Geology Field Courses (Sierra Nevada and Death Valley).

 2002-2005: California Polytechnic State University, San Luis Obispo, CA. Part-time Lecturer teaching lectures and labs in calculus-based physics.